 Do I Qualify?

 Tax credits are allocated to organizations administering positive youth development or crime prevention projects that have been approved through the application process.
 Approved organizations secure contributions from their community, and the contributor receives tax credits for those contributions.
-There are 50% tax credits for monetary contributions and wages paid to youth in an approved internship, apprenticeship or employment project, and 30% tax credits for property or equipment contributions used specifically for the project.
+For projects approved for CY2026 and beyond, there are 70% tax credits (previously 50% for projects approved prior to CY2026) for monetary contributions and wages paid to youth in an approved internship, apprenticeship or employment project, and 30% tax credits for property or equipment contributions used specifically for the project.

 - Eligible Projects include: